-That’s where guided meditations for kids can come in handy.
+That’s where guided meditation activities for kids can come in handy.

 Insight Timer has a good free selection of guided meditations for kids.

-Breathe With Me is a children’s book that helps kids learn the basics of breath-focused meditation.
+Breathe With Me, the children’s book mentioned in the section above, helps kids learn the basics of breath-focused meditation.

 4. Help them name their emotions